nodejs/nodejs.dev/src/documentation/0023-update-npm-dependencies/index.md

 ---
-title: Update all the Node dependencies to their latest version
+title: Update all the Node.js dependencies to their latest version
 description: 'How do you update all the npm dependencies store in the package.json file, to their latest version available?'
 author: flaviocopes
 ---